AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/catalogs.md

 1. On the **User Groups** dialog, start adding learners.
 1. Click **Save**.

-When a learner logs in to Captivate Prime, he/she has view the Catalogs that were shared with him/her.
+When a learner logs in to Learning Manager, he/she has view the Catalogs that were shared with him/her.

 +++